 You want a travel card with simple rewards and no annual fee: Choose Bank of America Travel Rewards

 It’s no surprise that Bank of America customers can benefit most from this card.
-With a Bank of America checking or savings account, you get a 10 percent bonus on every purchase, for a rate of 1.65X points per dollar.
 If you’re enrolled in the Bank of America® Preferred Rewards program and have at least $20,000 in combined accounts at Bank of America®, Merrill Edge® or Merrill Lynch®, you can earn bonuses of 25 percent or more.

 But even for the non-Bank of America customer, the card is a solid choice.
 In addition to its regular 1.5X rewards, you can earn an additional 3 points per dollar when you book travel through the Bank of America Travel center.
 Topping it all off with no annual fee, it’s hard to not be satisfied.